 Developing the workforce is very important in the NHS as staff retention is difficult, which is due to the more attractive salaries that are available in the private sector.

 Annette Preece, Apprenticeship Officer, Royal Surrey Foundation Trust

 Both clinical and non-clinical Level 7 apprenticeships are essential for supporting the vital workforce requirements within the Trust.
 Often leaders in clinical areas have come into a leadership role from a clinical background and require further training to ensure proficient, supportive and safe management skills within their areas of expertise.
 If we lose the apprenticeship funding for level 7 programmes, we will see a reduction in specialist ACP roles, which will have a direct impact on both patients and clinical services within practice.
 In turn this will affect patient care and runs the risk of losing leaders to organisations that better support career development.
 Level 7 leadership programmes provide essential pathways within the NHS to help support and develop both the leaders of today and the aspiring young leaders of tomorrow.

 Isabel Brookes, Career Progression & Apprenticeship Lead, Royal Surrey NHS Foundation Trust

 With ever increasing pressure on the NHS the last few years have seen incredible developments in Advanced Practice through NHS England funding and support.
 Part of this is the Level 7 Advanced Practice apprenticeship schemes which are only now just beginning to come to fruition in General Practice and the wider system.
 If these apprenticeships were to be lost, then future cohorts of potential trainees and their employers are unlikely to be able to meet the costs of developing staff to this highly skilled level, thus impacting on current and future patient care, service delivery.
 This risks undermining the NHS Long Term Workforce Plan.

-Catherine Hayden, Advanced Practice and Allied Health Professional Education Lead and Paramedic Practitioner (General Practice), Somerset Training Hub advance the ambulance profession, through increased education and development to support patients closer to home.
+Catherine Hayden, Advanced Practice and Allied Health Professional Education Lead and Paramedic Practitioner (General Practice), Somerset Training Hub

 The level 7 has enabled staff to become our future leaders and through this we have retained staff.
 There are very limited funds within NHS Trusts to support staff progression, therefore the apprenticeship pathway is essential for our future development.
-Adrienne Clark, Apprenticeship Manager, South Tyneside & NHS Foundation Trust